 • Flexibility: You can use a temp table in MS SQL in different scenarios.
 The tables can be used to share complex datasets between multiple stored procedures in the same session.
 You can also use temp tables to transfer read-only datasets from an application to SQL Server routines.

-• Simplifying Queries: The temp tables in MS SQL help you break down complex SQL queries into smaller and manageable parts.
+• Simplifying Queries: The temporary table in MS SQL helps you break down complex SQL queries into smaller and manageable parts.
 By isolating different parts of a query into separate temporary tables, the overall SQL code becomes easier to understand.

 What Is TempDB in MS SQL?